Open times at Barton

 Walking your dog

 Dogs are welcome at Barton.
-Ideally, please keep your dog on a lead so that they do not disturb the flourishing local wildlife.
+Ideally, please keep your dog on a lead so that they do not disturb other visitors or the flourishing local wildlife.
 And you must clear up after your dogs.
-There is a dog waste bin outside the main gate.
+Do not use the green or blue wheelie bins for dog waste - there is a proper dog waste bin outside the main gate.

 Laying flowers at Barton